JannyHW/JannyHW/README.md

 - 💬 Ask me about anything, I'm happy to help!

-- 🤣 I enjoy laughing at web developer memes.
+- 🤣 I enjoy laughing at tech memes.

 - ⚡ Fun fact: I’m a part-time vegan and a bit of a clean freak.